YosysHQ/mcy/README.md

 ![MCY Dash Screenshot](https://github.com/YosysHQ/mcy/raw/master/docs/images/mcy-dash.png)

-**For more information please contact matt@yosyshq.com**
+**For more information please contact contact@yosyshq.com**

 ## Getting Started
 ### Installing Tabby CAD Suite or OSS CAD Suite

-`mcy` is part of the [Tabby CAD Suite](https://www.yosyshq.com/tabby-cad-datasheet) and the [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build)!
-The easiest way to use `mcy` is to install the binary software suite, which contains all required dependencies.
+MCY is part of the [Tabby CAD Suite](https://www.yosyshq.com/tabby-cad-datasheet) and the [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build)!
+The easiest way to use MCY is to install the binary software suite, which contains all required dependencies.

 * [Contact YosysHQ](https://www.yosyshq.com/contact) for a [Tabby CAD Suite](https://www.yosyshq.com/tabby-cad-datasheet) Evaluation License and download link
 * OR go to https://github.com/YosysHQ/oss-cad-suite-build/releases to download the free OSS CAD Suite